 \subsection{Considered setting and adopted approach}

 The setting of focus is a cache aided degraded Gaussian BC (GBC), comprising a single transmitter and $K$ receivers.
-The transmitter has access to a pre-generated content library of $N$ equal-size files, while each user has a cache memory that can store content of size equal to the size of $M$ files during a \emph{placement phase}, which takes place before communication sessions commence.
+The transmitter has access to a pre-generated content library of $N$ equal-size files, while each user has a cache memory that can store content of size equal to the size of $M$ files during a \emph{placement phase}, which takes place well before communication sessions commence.
 The normalized cache size is defined as $\mu \triangleq \frac{M}{N}$, where $\mu \in [0,1]$.
 At the beginning of a communication session, known as a \emph{delivery phase}, each user requests a content file, as well as an instantaneously generated non-content message, not known a-priori to the transmitter.
 The setup is illustrated in Fig. \ref{fig:system_model}.

-To gain initial insights, let us consider a symmetric physical channel special case with equal signal-to-noise ratio (SNR) across users.
+To gain initial insight, let us consider the special case of a symmetric physical channel with equal signal-to-noise ratio (SNR) across users.
 We start by taking non-content messages out of the picture, and focus on the delivery of $K$ distinct content files.\footnote{Here we assume that $N \geq K$ for ease of exposition.
 This assumption is relaxed further on.} In this case, the original Maddah-Ali and Niesen coded caching and multicasting scheme (referred to as the MN scheme henceforth) \cite{Maddah-Ali2014}, coupled with a standard channel coding argument, achieves a (per-bit) communication delay of

 The above measure of delay corresponds to the number of (physical) channel uses required to deliver one bit of content for each user, in the Shannon limit (i.e. as the file size approaches infinity).

 Now consider the additional transmission of $K$ non-content messages, each intended to a unique user, at possibly distinct communication rates of $R_{1}, \ldots, R_{K}$.
 The physical channel is now shared between multicast messages (coded content) and unicast messages (non-content), such that